ChocolateUI/chocolate-hooks/docs/useSearchParams.md

 import React from 'react'
-import { Router, useLocation } from 'react-router-dom' import { Space, Divider } from 'antd' import { Button } from 'chocolate-ui';
+import { Router, useLocation } from 'react-router-dom' import { Button } from 'chocolate-ui'
-import 'chocolate-ui/dist/components/Buttons/style';
 import { createBrowserHistory } from 'history'
 import { useSearchParams, UseSearchParamsSchemaType } from '../src/index'